 All burners are pre-set for use with kerosene and are supplied ready to connect to a single pipe fuel supply system with a loose flexible fuel line and 3/8" to 1/4" BSP male adaptor supplied with the boiler.

-If required, an additional flexible fuel line (630 mm) and 3/8" to 1/4" BSP male adaptor are available to purchase from Grant
+If required, an additional flexible fuel line 900mm in length, product code: (R20022601) and 3/8" to 1/4" BSP male adaptor (product code: Z3003602) is available to purchase from Grant, for two-pipe oil supply systems.